mdnadeemm/timetable-website/PROJECT.md

 ## Inspiration

 As students and lifelong learners, we often struggle with creating structured, personalized learning plans that adapt to our schedules and learning styles.
 Traditional timetable apps are rigid and don't consider our individual learning goals or progress.
-We were inspired to build **Xdgn**—an intelligent timetable management system that combines the visual clarity of a weekly schedule with AI-powered learning plan generation.
+We were inspired to build **AI TimeTable**—an intelligent timetable management system that combines the visual clarity of a weekly schedule with AI-powered learning plan generation.

 The idea came from our own experiences juggling multiple learning goals, where we needed a tool that could: